HOW CAN AWARDS INTELLIGENCE HELP WITH AN MBE NOMINATION?

 Around two thousand people in total receive an MBE every year!

-MBE awards are given out twice a year - in the Queen's Birthday Honours List in June and in the New Year's Honours List on the 1st January.
+MBE awards are given out twice a year - in the King's Birthday Honours List in June and in the New Year's Honours List on the 1st January.

-MBE recipients are then invited to attend an investiture ceremony at either Buckingham Palace or one of the Royal households, where they will receive their MBE medal from The Queen or her representative from The Royal Family.
+MBE recipients are then invited to attend an investiture ceremony at either Buckingham Palace or one of the Royal households, where they will receive their MBE medal from The King or his representative from The Royal Family.